FIXTradingCommunity/fixatdl-specification/v1-2-RC1/FIXatdl.md

 # Introduction

-This document serves as a specification of the FIX Algorithmic Trading Definition Language (FIXatdl), a markup language that works in conjunction with the FIX Protocol.
-FIXatdl is used to define the FIX interface of algorithmic order types.
+This document serves as a specification of the FIX Algorithmic Trading Definition Language (FIXatdl&reg;), a markup language that works in conjunction with the FIX Protocol.
+FIXatdl&reg; is used to define the FIX interface of algorithmic order types.
 An algorithmic order interface description consists of: a description of tags that are to be included in FIX NewOrderSingle(35=D), OrderCancelRequest(35=F), and OrderCancelReplaceRequest(35=G)